emontzkajnl/livability/wp-content/plugins/wp-nmi-gateway-pci-woocommerce/readme.txt

 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 1.2.2 =
+Set order status to Failed only once on unsuccessful capture from Edit Order screen Added "Capture authorized transaction on status change" option Prevent blocking the billing details area for distraction free checkout Updated "WC tested up to" header to 9.4

 = 1.2.1 =
 Fixed error message not showing on block checkout